ThrillStays

 • Glowworm Grotto boat tour (45 minutes): A gentle boat ride through the glowworm-lit caves.
 Easy, suitable for all ages.
 From $50 NZD.

-• Black Water Rafting (3-5 hours): You float through the caves on inflated inner tubes, jumping off underground waterfalls and drifting beneath the glowworms.
+• Black Water Rafting (3-5 hours): Float through the caves on inflated inner tubes, jumping off underground waterfalls and drifting beneath the glowworms.
 Moderate difficulty.
 From $150-220 NZD.

-• Black Abyss (5 hours): The full adventure package including abseiling into the cave, zip-lining, rock climbing, and tubing.
+• Black Abyss (5 hours): The full adventure package — abseiling into the cave, zip-lining, rock climbing, and tubing.
 Advanced.
 From $260 NZD.

 Difficulty: Easy to Advanced (depending on tour) Season: Year-round Getting there: 2.5 hours south of Auckland by car Where to stay: Waitomo has budget accommodations from $25 NZD per night.
 Hamilton (1 hour away) has more options.